glamperi/taxi/README.md

 ## About

-This TESTrepository contains the source code, deployment manifests and CI/CD pipelines for the taxi application.
+This TEST2 repository contains the source code, deployment manifests and CI/CD pipelines for the taxi application.

 ## Application Source code